zzhikai/tp/docs/UserGuide.md

 * Prefixes can be in any order.<br>
   e.g. If the command specifies `n/NAME p/PHONE_NUMBER`, `p/PHONE_NUMBER n/NAME` is also acceptable.

+* If an input contains `"/"`, you cannot put spacing after its prefix.<br>
+  e.g. `s/Java/Python` will be interpreted as skills in `Java/Python` but if you specify `n/Bob s/  Java/Python`, `Java/` will be interpreted as a prefix.

 * If an input is expected only once in the command but you specified it multiple times, only the last occurrence of the input will be taken.<br>
   e.g. If you specify `p/12341234 p/56785678`, only `p/56785678` will be taken.